 There’s another reason why SCHM is an ETF to buy for younger investors, particularly those that are patient and committed to holding the fund for the long haul: data confirm mid-caps historically beat both large- and small-cap stocks.

 “Mid-cap stocks tend to have higher long-term growth potential than large-cap stocks,” according to Morningstar.
 “This is evidenced by the Dow Jones U.S. Total Stock Market Mid Cap Index’s higher earnings growth compared with the Dow Jones U.S. Total Stock Market Large Cap Index over the trailing five years through July 2019.
 Furthermore, mid-cap stocks exhibit less volatility than small-cap stocks.”

 Xtrackers MSCI USA ESG Leaders (USSG)

 Issuers of environmental, social and governance (ESG) funds are counting on millennials to drive adoption of and assets into these virtuous products.
 While it remains to be seen how the Xtrackers MSCI USA ESG Leaders (NYSEARCA:USSG) will become an ETF to buy for younger investors, the fund is undoubtedly catching on.

-With the support of a Finnish pension plan, USSG debuted in March with over $800 million in assets under management.
-That number has swelled to $1.49 billion, making this ETF to buy one of the largest ESG ETFs.
+With the support of a Finnish pension plan, USSG debuted with more than $800 million in assets under management.
+That number has swelled to $1.7 billion, making this ETF to buy one of the largest ESG ETFs.
 It’s also one of the least expensive, a trait that could lower the coveted millennial crowd of investors.

-USSG holds 325 stocks and tracks the MSCI USA ESG Leaders Index.
+USSG tracks the MSCI USA ESG Leaders Index.

 “In order for companies to be included in the fund, the methodology includes a comprehensive screen that filters out alcohol, weapons, gambling, and other controversial products or activities,” according to ETF Trends.